a loaf of sourdough bread on a wood cutting board

 Mixing the Dough

 Add 10 g (2 tsp) salt into the bowl over the dough, in addition to all of the ripe levain, and mix until fully combined.
+Cover the bowl and let it rest for 30 minutes.

 Stretch and Folds | Strengthening the Gluten

-Instead of kneading the dough like in traditional bread making, sourdough bread dough is strengthened with a series of stretch and folds.
+Instead of kneading the dough like in traditional bread making, artisan sourdough bread dough is strengthened with a series of stretch and folds.

+Grab the edge of the dough and lift it straight up before folding it over onto itself.
+Turn the bowl a quarter turn, and repeat, working your way around the sides of the bowl.
 Continue to stretch and fold the dough roughly 8-12 times, or until the dough becomes resistant.
 This completes one set of stretch and folds.
+Cover the bowl and let the dough rest for 30 minutes.

-Continue stretching and folding the dough for a total of 3 sets with 30 minute intervals.
+Continue stretching and folding the dough for a total of 3 sets with 30-minute intervals.
+By the final set of stretch and folds, the dough is smooth and stretchy.

 Bulk Fermentation

-The dough is done fermenting when the dough has risen by 50-75%, there’s plenty of air bubbles beneath the surface, and the edge of the dough where it meets the bowl domes down slightly.
+The dough is done fermenting when the dough has risen by 50-75%, plenty of air bubbles just beneath the surface, and the edge of the dough where it meets the bowl domes down slightly.

 Shape the Dough